Ukraine: Russian strikes thwarted, wreckage hits buildings

 A blast left the three-story tax office building in the central Shevchenkyvskyi district with a gaping hole in the roof and blew out windows in parked cars and in a neighboring building.

 Clean-up crews were on site quickly to shovel away the rubble and roll out plastic sheeting to cover the blown-out windows in freezing temperatures.
-One man, unfazed, pushed his son on a swing set on a nearby playground as the crews did their work.
+One man, unfazed, pushed his son on a swingset at a nearby playground as the crews worked.

-Anton Rudikov’s family was sleeping when they heard the sounds of an explosion nearby and smashing windows.
-“The children were frightened; the windows flew out,” said Rudikov, who has daughters ages 13 and 18.
-“What else can I say?
+Another parent, Anton Rudikov, said his family was sleeping when they heard an explosion and smashing windows.
+“Thank God the children were not affected” beyond their fright, said Rudkov, whose daughters are 13 and 18 years old.
+But why Russia would attack his neighborhood left him perplexed.

+“I didn’t do anything bad to them, but it struck my house.
+From where?
+I don’t understand why,” he said.

-Local residents told Associated Press reporters they saw fragments from a drone which contained the words “For Ryazan.”
-The Kremlin claims Ukraine was responsible for an attack last week on a military base in the Ryazan region of western Russia.
+Residents told Associated Press reporters they saw fragments from a drone bearing the words “For Ryazan.”
+The Kremlin claims Ukraine was responsible for a cross-border attack last week on a military base in the Ryazan region of western Russia.

 During a previous round of Russian volleys on Dec.
-5, more than 60 of 70 strikes were intercepted by air defense systems, including nine out of 10 targeting the capital and the surrounding region, Ukrainian officials have said.
+5, air defense systems intercepted more than 60 of 70 strikes, including nine out of 10 targeting the capital and the surrounding region, Ukrainian officials have said.

-U.S. officials said Tuesday the United States was poised to approve sending a Patriot missile battery to Ukraine, agreeing to an urgent request from Ukrainian leaders desperate for more robust weapons to shoot down incoming Russian missiles.

-The damage caused by Russian strikes has interrupted electricity, heating and water supplies to many Ukrainians as winter sets in.
-The U.N. migration agency said that more than 5 million people who were displaced within or outside Ukraine since the Russian invasion started have returned home.
+The damage from Russian strikes has interrupted electricity, heating and water supplies as winter approaches.
+Yet the U.N. migration agency said more than 5 million people who were displaced within or outside Ukraine since Russia invaded in late February have returned.
 The International Organization for Migration said a Nov.
 25-Dec.
-5 phone survey of 2,002 respondents in Ukraine also found that only 7% were considering leaving their current locations.
+5 phone survey of 2,002 respondents in Ukraine also found that only 7% were considering leaving.

+Providing other estimates, Ukraine’s human rights chief said Wednesday that close to one-fifth of the country’s prewar population sought refuge abroad during the war.
+Dmytro Lubinets said 7.9 million Ukrainian citizens left the country and 4.9 million were internally displaced.
+Lubinets did not specify how many Ukrainian refugees have returned.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine